DavidAnson/vscode-markdownlint/README.md

 ### markdownlint.customRules

-Custom rules can be specified in Code's user/workspace configuration and used to apply additional linting beyond the default set of rules.
-Custom rules are identified by the path to a JavaScript file or the path to an [npm](https://www.npmjs.com/) package exporting the rule(s).
-Paths are relative to the root of the current workspace (or the Code install directory if no folder is open) and can be absolute.
+Custom rules can be specified in Code's user/workspace configuration to apply additional linting beyond the default set of rules.
+Custom rules are specified by the path to a JavaScript file or the path to an [npm](https://www.npmjs.com/) package exporting one rule or an array of rules.

-When adding custom rules to a workspace, consider committing those rules under the `.vscode` directory where they will be separate from other files in the workspace and available to anyone who clones the repository.
+Paths are normally relative to the root of the current workspace (or the Code install directory when no folder is open).
+Paths can also be absolute.
+When adding custom rules to a workspace, consider committing those rules under the `.vscode` directory where they will be separate from other workspace content and available to everyone who clones the repository.

+Paths of the form `{extension}/path` are relative to the base directory of the Code extension named `extension` (which must already be installed).
+This syntax allows custom rules to be included within another extension's package and shared across multiple workspaces.

-An example of Code's workspace settings might look like the following:
+An example of Code's workspace settings for custom rules might look like the following:

 ```json
 {